How To Dry & Preserve Flowers Inside Books

 Issue: Mold can develop on flowers or book pages, especially if there’s excess moisture.

-Solution: Ensure that both the flowers and book pages are completely dry before pressing.
+Solution: Double check that both the flowers and book pages are completely dry before pressing.
 Use absorbent paper between flowers and pages to wick away moisture.

 If mold develops, remove affected flowers, replace the absorbent paper, and relocate the flowers to a new, dry page.